Table of Contents

 Couplings also known as shaft couplings are used to connect two shaft ends together to transmit both angular rotation and torque.
 The main design requirement for couplings and their retention devices is that the rated torque must be transmitted without slip, premature failure or in some cases it needs to withstand misalignment.

 Mechanical power transmission couplings are typically divided into two broad categories

 - Rigid coupling

 - Flexible coupling

-A Power screw also known as Leadscrew ( or lead screw) and translation screw, is a screw used as a power transmission linkage element in an engineering product such as machine to translate rotational motion into linear motion.
-The large area of sliding contact between the male and female part of the screw threads provides large mechanical advantage via the small wedge angle.
+A Power screw also known as Leadscrew ( or lead screw) and translation screw, is a screw used as a power transmission linkage element in an engineering product such as a machine to translate rotational motion into linear motion.
+The large area of sliding contact between the male and female parts of the screw threads provides a large mechanical advantage via the small wedge angle.

-Power screws have many applications such as linear leadscrews, machine slides, vices, screw jack, mechanical press steering mechanisms etc. Most common arrangements are set up such that the power screw rotates and the nut translates into linear motion along the screws.
-But its also used in opposite orientation such as the screw jack where nut rotates and screw moves linearly to raise the jack.
+Power screws have many applications such as linear leadscrews, machine slides, vices, screw jack, mechanical press steering mechanisms, etc. Most common arrangements are set up such that the power screw rotates and the nut translates into linear motion along with the screws.
+But it’s also used in an opposite orientation such as the screw jack where the nut rotates and the screw moves linearly to raise the jack.

 These are not used on high power transmission because of large frictional energy losses on screw threads but used on low power intermittent transmission such as low accuracy positioners.

 Gear trains are multiple sets of gears that transmit power.
 A gear train is a mechanical power transmission system where gears are installed on shafts so the teeth of the mating gears engage and each roll on each other on its pitch circle diameter.